j-hagedorn/journals_of/content/poems/2020-03-09-membrance-soren.md

 (He of light and seeming darkness)
 draws you, infinite and intimate.

+Wound in the yellow celestial round
+of daily orbits, your serenic smile
+brightens the ordinary orrery,

+God-breathed-and-breathing-child.

 Fire and crystal fuse your soul,
-a salt bloom which coaxes
+a salt bloom which coaxes savour
-savour into all it touches.
+into all it touches.
+Share yourself.

 In a world numb with measure,
 yours will be the dancing shades,